 The executive exemption usually is applied to managerial employees.
 However, managers still have to meet the requirements for the exemption.
 If they do not, they must be classified as nonexempt, unless they can meet one of the other exemptions.

 The administrative exemption applies to a wide variety of employees.
-However, not all employees whose jobs involve administrative work will meet the administrative exemption and must be classified as nonexempt.
+However, not all employees whose jobs involve administrative work will meet the administrative exemption and thus may need to be classified as nonexempt.

 Although an employee commonly may be considered a "professional," there are specific legal requirements that must be met to qualify for the professional exemption.